m62624/flexible_inspect/docs/modifiers.md

 ## Matching text counter

 Before we see the following modifiers, let's see how text match capture works when a rule is triggered, for example pattern `\d+`, for text `123 123 123 54 6 7 8`.
 We only get `123`, `6`, `7`, `8`, what happened now?, for matches in the library we use `HashSet<&'s str>`, this is necessary so as not to check once again all the rules of three matches `123`, BUT we always keep the number of identical matches.
-By doing this, we save only unique values and keep their counter so that we always know how many times they are repeated
+This way, we only keep unique values and keep a count of them so we always know how many times they are repeated.
+To allow saving duplicate values, use the modifier [duplicate_matches](#saving-duplicates)

 ### counter_is_equal `X`